danialfarid/ng-file-upload/README.md

   * Sample client and server code [demo/C#] (https://github.com/danialfarid/ng-file-upload/tree/master/demo/C%23) provided by [AtomStar](https://github.com/AtomStar)

 ##<a name="cors"></a>CORS
 To support CORS upload your server needs to allow cross domain requests.
-You can achive that by having a filter or interceptor on your upload file server to add CORS headers to the response similar to this:
+You can achieve that by having a filter or interceptor on your upload file server to add CORS headers to the response similar to this:
 ([sample java code](https://github.com/danialfarid/ng-file-upload/blob/master/demo/src/main/java/com/df/angularfileupload/CORSFilter.java))
 ```java
 httpResp.setHeader("Access-Control-Allow-Methods", "POST, PUT, OPTIONS");